seanmcilroy29/sean/TS/RMSS.md

     </tbody>
 </table>

-*MCGroupUndefined8 is set 1 if the McGroupID specified by the command is not defined in the end-device (was not created before calling the delete command).
+*MCGroupUndefined* is set 1 if the McGroupID specified by the command is not defined in the end-device (was not created before calling the delete command).

 ### McClassCSessionReq & Ans